Homeownership is one significant way American families accrue wealth and pass it on to future generations.

 Roseville is one of 19 cities collaborating with the nonprofit coalition, which helps property owners file the paperwork with county recorders to discharge that language free of charge.

-“The collaboration with Just Deeds is one way the city is working to address and correct historic wrongs,” said Roseville’s Equity and Inclusion Manager Thomas Brooks.
+Roseville’s Equity and Inclusion Manager Thomas Brooks said the collaboration with Just Deeds is one way the city is working to address and correct historical wrongs.

 Brooks said this work aligns with the theme for this year’s Black History Month: Black Resistance.
 This theme explores how African Americans have resisted historic and ongoing oppression, in all forms, such as racially restrictive covenants.

-"Hundreds of Roseville properties included racially restrictive covenants as part of their official property titles at one point, according to the University of Minnesota’s Mapping Prejudice Project, which has “uncovered, documented, and mapped the systematic use of property deeds to enforce racial segregation in the Minneapolis area.”
+"Hundreds of Roseville properties included racially restrictive covenants as part of their official property titles at one point, according to the University of Minnesota’s Mapping Prejudice Project, which has “uncovered, documented, and mapped the systematic use of property deeds to enforce racial segregation in the Minneapolis area,” says Brooks.

-The Federal Fair Housing Act of 1968 attempted to protect buyers and renters from discrimination, including federal discrimination in homeownership, seen through redlining, and also made racially restrictive covenants unlawful.
-Although racial covenants are unlawful, that offensive and illegal language was not automatically stricken from official records.
+The Federal Fair Housing Act of 1968 made these restrictive covenants unlawful, but that offensive and illegal language was not automatically stricken from official records.

 “I thought maybe the houses in Roseville would be too new and would be built after the point of racial covenants,” Ramundt said.